Piedmont Language School Mandarin Program

-The Piedmont Language School Mandarin Program is designed to help students enjoy learning Mandarin through social interaction, hands-on projects and creative thematic teaching.
-We believe that learning about Chinese culture is a significant component of language learning and we encourage our students to experience Chinese culture through songs, stories and the celebration of key Chinese holidays in the classrooms across all levels.
+The Piedmont Language School (PLS) Mandarin Program helps children enjoy learning Mandarin through social interaction, hands-on activities and creative thematic teaching.
+We believe in immersion learning and use Mandarin as much as possible in the classroom.
+Chinese culture is also a significant component of language learning, and we introduce songs, stories and the celebration of key Chinese holidays in the classrooms across all levels.

-All classes are on Tuesdays and Thursdays at Piedmont Community Church.
-Classes begin Sept.
-22nd and end June 2nd.
-All holidays follow the Piedmont Unified School District calendar.
-The student to teacher ratio will not exceed 12 to 1.
+Classes are typically held after school on Tuesdays and Thursdays at Piedmont Community Church.
+Annually, classes begin in September and end in May; all holidays follow the Piedmont Unified School District (PUSD) calendar.
+The student to teacher ratio will not exceed 13 to 1.